Two explicit Skorokhod embeddings for simple symmetric random walk: Examples

 The stopping time is then illustrated in the right pane of Figure \ref{fi:PIAY}: $S$ is represented by a non-recombining binomial tree.
 Again, black nodes stand for ``stop", white nodes stand for ``continue", and grey nodes stand for the cases in which a random coin is tossed and one stops if and only if the coin turns up tails.
 The probability that the random coin turns up tails is shown on the top of each grey node.

-By definition, $\tau(\vecr)$ is Markovian: at each time time $t$, decision to stop depends only on the current state and an independent coin toss.
+By definition, $\tau(\vecr)$ is Markovian: at each time time $t$, the decision to stop depends only on the current state and an independent coin toss.
 However, to implement the strategy, one needs to toss a coin most of the times.
 In contrast $\tau_\mu^{AY}$ requires less independent coin tossing: e.g.\ in the first five periods at most one such a coin toss, but it is path-dependent.
 For instance, consider $t=3$ and $S_t=1$.
 If one reaches this node along the path from (0,0), through (1,1) and (2,2), and to (3,1), then she stops.
 If one reaches this node along the path from (0,0), through (1,1) and (2,0), and to (3,1), then she continues.
-Therefore, compared to the randomized Markovian strategy, the randomized Az\'ema-Yor strategy involves less randomization at the cost of being path-dependent\footnote{Indeed, \cite{HeHuOblojZhou2016:Randomization} showed that, theoretically, any path-dependent strategy is equivalent to a randomization of Markovian strategies.}.
+Therefore, compared to the randomized Markovian strategy, the randomized Az\'ema-Yor strategy may involve less independent coin tosses but is typically path-dependent\footnote{Indeed, \cite{HeHuOblojZhou2016:Randomization} showed that, theoretically, any path-dependent strategy is equivalent to a randomization of Markovian strategies.} as it considers relative loss when deciding if to stop or not.